1. What is Homespot?

 Secondary housing needs are only taken into account when they relate to a medical condition or disability and following a Functional Needs Assessment (see Functional Needs Assessment booklet).
 On these occasions an indicator (F) is added to the banding e.g. an applicant may have a Band one priority for overcrowding and a medical recommendation for ground floor housing with a shower so their priority award will become Band 1(F) or B1F.
 This (F) indicator will allow you to bid for properties advertised as "Adapted".

-What type of house will I be considered for?
+What type of property will I be considered for?

 The aim of choice based lettings is to give you more choice over where you want to live and the type of house you want to live in.